Event Horizon (film): Editing

 As Anderson explained, directors usually have a standard 10-week editing period to produce a film's first cut, as guaranteed by the Directors Guild of America.
 However, due to the short production schedule, the rapidly approaching release date, and the fact that principal photography had not finished, Anderson agreed to a six-week editing period, and promised to deliver the film by August 1997, as Paramount wanted a hit film before Titanics planned September release date.
 When the main unit wrapped, Anderson was supposed to start editing the film, but he had two weeks of shooting left with the second unit, shortening post-production to just four weeks, during which only a rough cut could be assembled.
 He noted that at two hours and 10 minutes, it was overly long, with weak direction and acting that could have used another editing pass; unfinished special effects; and a poor sound mix.

+Martin Hunter edited nearly the entire film.
+Terry Rawlings assisted for a few weeks, offering guidance and a few edits, most notably the transition from Neil shaving to the space-station window blinds opening, the film's first jump scare.
+Anderson regarded this cut as one of his favorites, noting that it heightened audience anticipation and fear thereon.

-In test screenings, the cut was poorly received.
-There were complaints about the extreme gore, and Anderson and producer Jeremy Bolt claim that some members of the test audience fainted.
-Paramount executives, who had stopped watching the dailies before any of the gore was shot, and were seeing the complete film for the first time along with the audience, were similarly shocked by how gruesome it was, and demanded a shorter runtime with less gore.
-They also felt Anderson was "besmirching" Star Trek.
+Test screening audiences reacted poorly to the first cut, which had a runtime of 130 minutes.
+A second assembly, nicknamed "The Old Testament Cut" by the crew for its more explicit references to hell and damnation, received a similar response.
+Viewers objected to the extreme gore; Anderson and Bolt later claimed that some audience members fainted.
+Paramount executives, who had stopped reviewing dailies before the graphic sequences were filmed, saw the completed film for the first time with the test audience and were shocked by its intensity.
+They insisted on a shorter running time and reduced gore, and some felt the film was "besmirching" their Star Trek franchise.
 Anderson agreed that while his first cut was too long, Paramount forced him to make one that was instead too short, and that the film would benefit by the restoration of around 10 minutes of footage, including some of the deleted gore.

-Lost footage

-It was 'reduced unit' footage, I think the studio never bothered watching it because they thought it was inserts and buttons being pressed or something.
-But what it all was, was actually all of the hell footage ... influenced by Bosch and Bruegel ... so there was a beauty to it, even though it was very disturbing.
+Over 30 minutes of footage was cut; the finished film had a runtime of 96 minutes.